 T: (034) 699 9968;

-These clean, large rooms are done in a typical Khmer style — which always seems to involve remarkably shiny, slick floors — and have been newly painted and refurbished.
-However, there are nice ...
+For those suffering from an aversion to thatch, but still keen for a good deal, these clean, large rooms are done in a typical Khmer style — that is, simply, with remarkably shiny, slick tiled ...
 Read the full review of Otres Beach Guesthouse.

 Go for the bungalowsOtres Beach, Sihanoukville

 At Otres Orchid, skip the rooms and choose one of the romantic bungalows set in a lush tropical garden complete with ponds and wooden bridges instead — they’re charming and come with a very ...
 Read the full review of Otres Orchid.

 A well isolated and secluded spotHeadland between Otres Beach and Ochheuteal beach